MeanyLodge/History/Water.md

     from: testing coliform in Jan & March
     to: testing in Jan, Feb, Mar, Jun, Jul, Aug, Oct, Dec

-We must collect water samples and deliver them directly to a testing lab.
+Meany Lodge must collect water samples and deliver them directly to a testing lab.
+Meany's WFI System Id is [AE187H](https://fortress.wa.gov/doh/eh/portal/odw/si/SingleSystemViews/GenInfoSingleSys.aspx?OrgNum=AE187H&xid=110022&OrgName=Meany+Lodge).
+It can also be found on the [Water System Search](https://fortress.wa.gov/doh/eh/portal/odw/si/FindWaterSystem.aspx) page using our <i>Owner Name</i> of `Meany Lodge`.

 The state publishes a [complete list of all the testing labs](https://apps.ecology.wa.gov/laboratorysearch/SearchLabName.aspx) in the state.
 One of them is the [Seattle-King Co Dept of Public Health Lab](https://apps.ecology.wa.gov/laboratorysearch/SearchLabName.aspx?CompanyID=503) which accepts commercial / public samples in the basement of Harborview hospital.
 They can do our coliform testing for $25.